CityOfZion/coz-slack-anti-reminder/README.md

 However the free version of Slack has limited options and can be a danger to users new to the Crypto scene.
 Users get scammed every day and 1 such way is through Slack reminders.
 These will show up looking like an original message and lure users to send their coins.

-This scripts helps to prevent that by looking through all the reminders and removing those which are suspicious.
+This scripts helps to prevent that by deleting reminders from the chat in public channels and banning the user.

 ## Requirements
 - NodeJS 7+ https://nodejs.org
 - A git command line terminal
 - A computer/server to run the script on
-- An API key generated on https://api.slack.com/apps with the following rights: `users:read`, `reminders:read`, `reminders:write`
+- An API key generated on https://api.slack.com/apps
+- A bot user, and the Bot Api Token

 ## How to install
 - Open a terminal/command